1.2 Logarithms and Log Scales

 25 1.39794 50 1.69897 75 1.87506 100 2.00000

 Taking a few examples, the values in the table tell us that the number 7 is equivalent to \(10^{0.8451}\), 12 = \(10^{1.07918}\), 63 = \(10^{1.79934}\), and 100 = \(10^2\).
-In the following curve the value \(x\) is read on the horizontal axis and its logarithm is read on the vertical axis:
+Plotting these numbers we can form the following curve, where the value \(x\) is read on the horizontal axis and its logarithm is read on the vertical axis:

 The heavy vertical dashed lines in the plot above are at values of \(x\) = \(10^0\), \(10^1\), and \(10^2\), and we see that they cross the blue curve at values of 0, 1, and 2 on the left-hand scale.
 Now suppose that we stretch the numerical scaling of the horizontal axis to create a linear relationship to the values of logarithms along the vertical axis.
 Here is the result: